elyssak10/INST_consolidation_project1/README.md

 After three incorrect guesses the code will not allow the user to guess again.. instead it will inform them of what the correct word was

+* right now the code does not keep track of the letters guessed
+* right now the code does not have a point system